pcafrica/advanced_programming_2024-2025/lectures/01/01-intro_unix.md

 # Python's popularity and versatility
 Python's readability, simplicity, and extensive standard library contributed to its widespread adoption.
 It became a go-to language for web development, scientific computing, data analysis, and automation.
 Popular web frameworks like Django and Flask further fueled Python's growth.

-## Python in Data Science and Machine Learning
+## Python in Data science and Machine learning
 Python gained prominence in data science and machine learning due to libraries like NumPy, pandas, scikit-learn, and TensorFlow.
 Its ease of use and rich ecosystem made it a favorite among data scientists and engineers.

 ## Python in education